Case Study

 Design That Saved a Business

-Before the redesign, dardanos.com was barely a sales channel.
-Within the first six months post-launch, it became one — generating $106K in online profit and proving that the brand had a real digital audience waiting to be reached.
+Before the redesign, dardanos.com barely sold anything.
+Within six months it generated $106K in online profit and roughly 3x the orders — proving the brand had a digital audience waiting to be reached.

-Session depth increased measurably after launch.
-The improved navigation and filtering meant customers were moving through the catalog with intent — finding products they wouldn't have discovered on the old site.
+Session depth rose measurably after launch.
+The new navigation and filtering meant customers moved through the catalog with intent, finding products they’d never have surfaced on the old site.

 A Family Business Survived the Pandemic

-The redesign wasn't just a UX win — it was the difference between a business that adapted and one that didn't.
-Dardano's came out of the pandemic with a functioning digital operation built on a foundation that could scale.
+This wasn’t just a UX win — it was the difference between a business that adapted and one that didn’t.
+Dardano’s came out of the pandemic with a functioning digital operation built to scale.

 What This Project Taught Me